Zerg00s/Move-Lists/README.md

 # Move-Lists

-Easily move SharePoint Online lists from one site to another.
+Easily move SharePoint Online list templates from one site to another.

 ## Prerequisites